AbsaOSS/hermes/_docs/0.3/usage/e2e-runner.md

 `vars` holds a struct used for the representation of variables inside of runs.
 This is so you do not have to repeat yourself with, for example, dataset names or other parameters that are valid for more than one run.
 Key is the variable you put in other places of the JSON surrounded by `#{` and `}#`, and the value is the value you want to use in that place.

 `runs` holds an array of test definitions.
-Test definition is an object, having its own case class TestDefinition holding the information about of test run.
+Test definition is an object, having its own case class TestDefinition holding the information about the test run.
 That is a plugin name, input arguments, order, etc.

 **JSON Structure**